IowaPen/iowapen.github.io/README.md

 This website is printed on our business card used to provide information to interested people, and service as a hub for all information about our club, our club chapter meeting dates, and links to our various social media sites, local chapterer contacts and links to regional pen stores, pen shows, and more.
+It's been a static page up until now, but the free hosting vendor was so worthless that it was too much of a hassle to keep running.
+I recently found out about GitHub pages.
+The web site will be hosted on GitHub as https://iowapen.github.io, and once in a useful state, it will also be on the domain name we have purchased (https://iowapen.club and https://iowapen.com)

-We'd also like to eventually host a blog (perhaps in a later module of the Full Stack Developer course, as it's mention in the curriculum.)
+We'd also like to eventually host a blog (perhaps in a later module of the Full Stack Developer course, as it's mention in the curriculum) and a user discussion forum

-The web site will be hosted on GitHub as iowapen.github.io, and later on the domain name we have purchased:

-http://www.iowapen.club.
-We also have the domain www.iowapen.com that we hope to link to use as well.

 To access this source code:

-git remote add origin https://github.com/IowaPen/iowapen.github.io.git git push -u origin master
+- git remote add origin https://github.com/IowaPen/iowapen.github.io.git
+- git push -u origin master